June 2025 - LynLake Centers for WellBeing

 Parenting was never meant to happen in isolation.
 Your well-being is not a luxury… it’s a necessity.

-Coping might look like setting firmer boundaries, creating a flexible routine, connecting with other caregivers, or carving out a few quiet minutes for yourself.
-It might also mean returning to therapy, even if it’s just to talk through the mounting emotional noise.
+Returning to therapy can also be helpful, even if it’s just to talk through the mounting emotional noise and feelings of guilt when your kids are complaining about your refusal to be their 24/7 event coordinator and party planner.
 Many caregivers pause their support in summer, but this season may be when it’s needed most.
 Therapy isn’t just for when things fall apart, it’s also for sorting through the everyday weight of trying to hold it all together.

 Let Yourself Matter, Too

 This summer, we invite you to gently shift the focus.
 Instead of striving for nonstop activities or idealized plans, ask yourself: What would support me right now?
+Again, keep in mind that your children will not only be ok if you don’t have a full slate of activities lined up: they will actually benefit from it!

 If you’re feeling stretched thin, anxious, resentful, or just not like yourself, you deserve care.
 You don’t need to wait for things to get worse to seek support.